Link to Biography

 Link to Full resume

-This past summer, Ms. Jarrett attended the Taos School of Music, where she worked with the Shanghai, Borromeo, and Brentano Quartets, as well as pianist Robert McDonald and violist Michael Tree.
-In the summer of 2012, Andrea attended the Pacific Music Festival where she was concertmaster under the direction of Fabio Luisi.
-Other summer festivals attended include Music Academy of the West, Spoleto Festival, Astona International Summer Music Academy, Aspen Music Festival, Heifetz International Music Institute, and Interlochen Arts Camp.
+Andrea’s summer studies brought her to many corners of the world.
+She attended the Taos School of Music in 2013, where she worked closely with the Borromeo and Brentano String Quartets to perform Beethoven’s entire quartet cycle.
+In 2012, Ms. Jarrett traveled to Japan to attend the Pacific Music Festival, where she served as concertmaster under Fabio Luisi.
+Other festivals attended include Music Academy of the West, Spoleto Festival, Heifetz International Music Institute, and Interlochen Arts Camp.